kyma-project/kyma/docs/asset-store/docs/03-03-minio-gateway.md

 ## Production storage

-Minio does not scale for the production use due to its limits in file sizes and HTTP requests and responses.
-The Gateway mode, Minio's scalable counterpart, gives you more flexibility as it allows you to use the asset storage services from such major cloud providers as Azure, Amazon, and Google.
-Similarly to Minio, the Gateway mode compatible with Amazon S3 APIs

-adds Amazon S3 compatibility to the external storage.
+For the production purposes, the Asset Store uses Minio Gateway which:

+- Is a multi-cloud solution that offers the flexibility to choose a given cloud provider for the specific Kyma installation, including Azure, Amazon, and Google
+- Supports data replication and CDN configuration
+- Is also compatible with Amazon S3 APIs

 ![](assets/minio-gateway.svg)